sasatass/digisea/index.markdown

         <h2>Our Vision</h2>
         <div class="vision-content">
             <div class="vision-text">
-                <p>digisea envisions a future where maritime and logistics professionals can easily discover, evaluate, and leverage the best software solutions to drive innovation and efficiency in their operations.</p>
+                <p>digisea envisions a future where maritime professionals can easily discover, evaluate, and leverage the best software solutions to drive innovation and efficiency in their operations.</p>
             </div>
             <div class="vision-image">
                 <img src="https://placehold.co/600x400?text=Vision+Image" alt="Our Vision" />